An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

 LLC Taxed as an S-Corporation

-An LLC ‘taxed as an S-Corp’ is the same thing as a standard S-Corp set-up as an ‘Inc’.
+An LLC ‘taxed as an S-Corp’ is the same thing as a standard S-Corporation set-up as an ‘Inc’.
 The IRS considers them to be the same.

 But Remember, an LLC (Limited Liability Company) doesn’t save taxes whatsoever!!
-That is why we want to convert to the S-Corp.
+That is why we want to convert to the S-Corporation.

 Benefits of an S-Corporation

 For small business owners, FICA taxes can dwarf even federal income taxes.
-This tax is often overlooked as mandatory and unavoidable.
-The S-Corp is the solution.
+People overlook this tax as mandatory and unavoidable.
+The S-Corporation is the solution.

-In an S-Corp, net income is split into a salary portion and a pass-through or net-income portion.
-They are pass-through entities (just like LLCs); so all income earned in it DOES NOT pay corporate tax.
+In an S-Corporation, net income is split into a salary portion and a pass-through or net-income portion.
+They are pass-through entities (just like LLCs); so all the income it earns DOES NOT pay corporate tax.
 Along with any income is taxable to the individual owners in the year earned and is subject to ordinary income tax rates.
-However, in an S-Corp, SE tax is only applied to the salary, not on the net income.
+However, in an S-Corporation, SE tax only applies to the salary, not on the net income.
 This means that for every thousand dollars you classify as pass-thru income, you save $150 in taxes!

 Other benefits include: